Trolling

 explode on the surface causing a sonic boom.
 Some dive as

-dive in deep consistent arc, others shake their heads or
+in deep consistent arc, others shake their heads or tails as

-tails as they dive.
-Smoke trails vary from pencil thin to
+they dive.
+Smoke trails vary from pencil thin to almost

-almost creating their own prop wash.
-This mainly depends on
+creating their own prop wash.
+This mainly depends on the

-the shape of the lure head, lure length and trolling speed.
+shape of the lure head, lure length and trolling speed.
+How

-How often a lure goes through the working cycle depends on
+often a lure goes through the working cycle depends on sea

 rigging.